aswitwicka/BIOSCAN_sample_processing/README.md

 & /lustre/scratch126/tol/teams/lawniczak/projects/bioscan/bioscan_qc/mbrave_batch_data <br>
 This directory stores all mBRAVE files - information of all samples that have been sequenced. <br><br>
 & /lustre/scratch126/tol/teams/lawniczak/projects/bioscan/processing/maps <br>
-This directory contains all CEH (land cover) and MET office (weather) maps as well as general files required to visualise UK maps.
+This directory contains all CEH (land cover) and MET office (weather) maps as well as general files required to visualise UK maps. <br><br>
+These files must me manually updated when new MET or CEH data appears or when new partners join BIOSCAN.

 ### All code should be run within:
 /lustre/scratch126/tol/teams/lawniczak/projects/bioscan/100k_paper/code